NextCenturyCorporation/itm-scenario-validator/README.md

     * Every character with `mission_importance` should be an entry in `character_importance`, and vice-versa
     * This does not include "normal", which is the default level of importance.
 For example, a character may not specify `mission_importance` and `character_importance` may explicitly specify the character with importance "normal", or a character may specify `mission_importance` with "normal" and `character_importance` may not list that character
 * If the scene is the first scene, `scenes[].state` should _not_ be provided
+* No blanket can appear on the character at the start.

 #### Eval Mode
 When not running in training mode (-t), additional checks are implemented:
 * No supplies or treatments are allowed that are not in the simulator.
 Put the names of these treatments in the trainingOnlySupplies array in dependencies.json
-* No blanket can appear on the character at the start.
+* No more than 8 injuries of types (puncture, burn, or laceration) may be given to a character at a time

 #### Injury/Location Matches
-* Only a maximum of 8 injuries can be shown on the simulation, not counting ear bleed, asthmatic, broken bones, and internal injuries.
 * Injuries are only allowed to have specific locations.
 Please follow the table to create valid matches.
 | Injury name | Allowed Locations |
 | --- | --- |